viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 When it detects a likely match, it will overlay a confidence score onto the camera feed alongside the name of the detected shape, indicating how closely the shape in the camera frame matches a shape it has seen before.

 {{< alert title="Tip" color="tip" >}}
-To get started without any hardware, you can rent a rover through [Try Viam](https://app.viam.com/try), which is pre-configured with everything you need to begin this tutorial.
+To get started without any hardware, you can borrow a rover through [Try Viam](https://app.viam.com/try), which is pre-configured with everything you need to begin this tutorial.
-Rover rentals are 10 minutes in length, but you can [extend your session](/appendix/try-viam/faq/#can-i-extend-my-time) as needed, or [re-use a configuration from a previous session](/appendix/try-viam/faq/#how-can-i-reuse-my-rented-rover) if your time expires and you want to start a new session.
+Rover rentals are 10 minutes in length, but you can [extend your session](/appendix/try-viam/reserve-a-rover/#can-i-extend-my-time) as needed, or [re-use a configuration from a previous session](/appendix/try-viam/reserve-a-rover/#how-can-i-reuse-my-rented-rover) if your time expires and you want to start a new session.

 You can also use your own Viam machine as long as you have followed the [prerequisite steps](#prerequisites).
 {{< /alert >}}